eprbell/rp2/docs/user_faq.md

 TBD

 ## Which Crypto Tax Forms to File?
-Each event has a specific tax treatment: ask a tax professional for the proper answer in any given year.
+Each tax event (mining, staking, selling, donating, etc.) has a specific tax treatment: ask a tax professional about for the correct answer in any given year.
 Also read [CoinTracker's summary on this topic](https://www.cointracker.io/blog/what-tax-forms-should-crypto-holders-file).

 ## How to Report a RP2 Bug without Sharing Personal Information?
-TBD
+See the Reporting Bugs section in the [CONTRIBUTING](../CONTRIBUTING.md#reporting-bugs) document.

 ## Can I Avoid Writing a Config File From Scratch?
 TBD